If you are planning to start an online store, you have likely read about the Shopify vs WooCommerce debate between the two major platforms.

 You can use the Shopify Starter Plan with WordPress by installing Shopify’s Buy Now button.
 This implementation will take users to the Shopify cart to complete the checkout.

-However, its implementation is a bit tricky and may not offer the best user experience.
+However, it’s a tricky process and may not offer the best user experience.
 If you are using WordPress, then there are plugins like WPForms that allow you to accept payments online without installing a shopping cart plugin like WooCommerce.

 4. What are some alternatives to Shopify and WooCommerce?